jngoufo/qagenai/docs/chapter1/exercises.md

 *(Objective: understand tokenization - LO 1.1.2)*

 **Context:** you are testing the chatbot input limits.
 You type: *"I want to cook."*
-The model uses a standard Tokenizer.
+The model uses a standard tokenizer.

 ??? question "How many tokens does this sentence roughly consume?"
     **Answer: 5 to 6 tokens.**